 Disneyland celebrates the Fourth of July with “Disney’s Celebrate America! — A Fourth of July Concert in the Sky” featuring fireworks and patriotic songs.

-Gay Days celebrates the LGBTQ community annually around the first weekend of October with several days of events.
+Gay Days celebrates the LGBTQ community annually with several days of events.
 This is an unofficial Disneyland event and the park remains open to the general public.

-A special ticket doesn't need to be purchased to attend, but participants will need a ticket to enter the park.
+A special ticket doesn’t need to be purchased to attend, but participants will need a ticket and park reservation to enter the park.